There are lots of misconceptions about school-led training that arise frequently. Below we answer some of the most common questions.

 Myth: “School Direct is the same as Teach First.”

 Fact: School Direct is different from Teach First – Teach First trains 2,000 outstanding graduates in selected challenging schools.
 You apply directly to Teach First.
 School Direct has around 17,500 places available in schools of all types across the country.
-You apply for School Direct through UCAS Teacher Training.
+You apply for School Direct through the Department for Education Get into Teaching website.

 Myth: “SCITTs are the same as School Direct.”

 Fact: SCITTs are schools which have been given government approval to run their own training courses.
-They can be searched for under ‘SCITT programme’ on UCAS.
-Many SCITTs and around 8,000 schools also offer School Direct programmes, which can be searched for under ‘School Direct training programme’ and ‘School Direct training programme (salaried)’ on UCAS.
+They can be searched for under ‘SCITT programme’ on APPLY.
+Many SCITTs and around 8,000 schools also offer School Direct programmes, which can be searched for under ‘School Direct training programme’ and ‘School Direct training programme (salaried)’ on APPLY.